Axiomatic phylogenetics: -sequences and reconstruction

 (ii) (the molecular clock) the time needed for an accomplishment of an evolutionary chain is equal to a constant coefficient~$C$ times the length of the chain;

 (iii) (the least wait) every non-primitive vertex comes to existence at the earliest possibility, i.e., at the end of a short full evolution.

-These principles ensure that each vertex ~$X$ of a phylogenetic quiver ~$\mathcal O$ evolves in the moment of time $C \cdot h(X)$.
+These principles ensure that each vertex~$X$ of a phylogenetic quiver~$\mathcal O$ evolves in the moment of time $C \cdot h(X)$.
 The sequence \eqref{elseq} is then the sequence of generations: each set $\mathcal O_m$ with $m\geq 0$ is the generation of vertices that have evolved at the moment of time $Cm$.

-The principle (ii) above may be generalized by agreeing that each edge carries a positive length and the length of any evolution is the sum of the lengths of the constituent edges.
+The principles (i) and (ii) above can be generalized by agreeing that (i)$'$ each primitive vertex comes to existence at a certain moment of time (not necessarily the same) and (ii)$'$ each edge carries a positive length and the length of any evolution is the sum of the lengths of the constituent edges.